-Pre-inundation surfaces that may have been exploited in the pre-contact era are at depths greater than 6.6 feet below current street levels, which is deeper than the potential subsurface disturbance for the Proposed Action, except in the new ramp area north of the BMB to Vietnam Veterans Plaza.
-Given that the potential for survival of pre-contact resources in this small location is very low, and the time, expense, and danger involved in recovery are great, further investigation of potential pre-contact resources is not considered practical or reasonable.
-Based on the preliminary assessment disturbance report prepared by Historical Perspectives, Inc., there are a number of areas within the archaeological APE for which additional research will need to be conducted in order to fully understand documented disturbance and the potential for historicperiod archaeological sensitivity to still exist.
-Thus, there is the potential that the project could have adverse effects on historic-period archaeological resources.
-To avoid this potential, Phase 1A(s) will be prepared, and based on the conclusions of the Phase 1A(s), and in consultation with SHPO and LPC, a suitable treatment plan would be devised for any areas of potential sensitivity.
-The preparation of any research not completed as part of the EIS, as well as the preparation of the treatment plan, would be part of the PA to be developed between LMDC and SHPO.
-The City will be a consulting party in the Section 106 process.
+Based on the preliminary assessment disturbance report prepared by Historical Perspectives, Inc., there are a number of areas within the archaeological Area of Potential Effect (APE) for which additional research will need to be conducted in order to fully understand documented disturbance and the potential for historic-period archaeological sensitivity to still exist.
+Further clarification of subsurface soils in reference to deeply buried potential pre-contact resources is ongoing.
+Thus, there is the potential that the project could have adverse effects on archaeological resources.
+To avoid this potential, Phase 1A(s) will be prepared, and based on the conclusions of the Phase 1A(s), and in consultation with SHPO and the New York City Landmarks Preservation Commission (LPC), a suitable treatment plan would be devised for any areas of potential sensitivity.
+The preparation of any research not completed as part of the EIS, as well as the preparation of the treatment plan, is part of the PA that is being developed between LMDC and SHPO.
+The City is a consulting party in the Section 106 process.

-The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension are expected to be another subject of the PA (see above).
+The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension are another subject of the PA (see above).
 Any adverse effects that are identified as the design process moves forward would be minimized or avoided to the maximum extent possible as set forth in the PA.
-As the design of the Proposed Action progresses, the New York City Economic Development Corporation (EDC), in conjunction with the City, will submit any project design elements that directly involve NYCL and NYCL-eligible properties to LPC for their review and comment.
+As the design of the Proposed Action progresses, the New York City Economic Development Corporation (EDC), in conjunction with the City, will submit any project design elements that directly involve New York City Landmarks (NYCLs) and NYCL-eligible properties to LPC for their review and comment.

-The PA also would provide for consultation between LMDC and SHPO regarding the design of the proposed plaza in front of the Battery Maritime Building (BMB).
+The proposed final PA also provides for consultation between LMDC and SHPO regarding the design of the proposed plaza in front of the BMB.
+Although the replacement of the New Market Building is not being funded by LMDC as part of the Proposed Action, the proposed final PA provides for review and consultation regarding designs when they are developed.
 If agreement on the design of the New Market Building site's redevelopment cannot be reached during consultation, it is possible that this redevelopment could have a significant adverse effect on historic resources.

-The original granite East River bulkhead between Broad Street and Coenties Slip would be obscured by the new, independent structure to be created to carry the widened esplanade; however, the bulkhead structure itself would not be altered.
-In addition, the original granite bulkhead would remain visible at other locations within the project area.
-The minor, new attachments to the bulkhead that could be required at Pier 15, the New Market Pier, and Pier 42 would be constructed in a sensitive manner in order to remove as little of the remaining, original granite bulkhead material that still exists.
-The PA is expected to include the review of any project design elements that could affect the East River bulkhead.
+The original granite East River bulkhead between Broad Street and Coenties Slip would be visible from the new, independent structure to be created to carry the archipelago esplanade.
+The bulkhead structure itself would not be altered.
+In addition, the original granite bulkhead would be visible at other locations within the project area.
+The minor, new attachments to the bulkhead that could be required at Pier 15, the New Market Building pier, and Pier 42 would be constructed in a sensitive manner in order to remove as little of the remaining original granite bulkhead material that still exists.
+The proposed final PA includes the review of any project design elements that could affect the East River bulkhead.